 [(1) If the registrar is not able to send a communication or notice under section 1000 or 1001 to a company in accordance with Schedule 4, the communication may be sent to an officer of the company at an address for that officer that has been notified to the registrar by the company.]

-(2) If there is no officer of the company whose name and address are known to the registrar, the [communication] or notice may be sent to each of the persons who subscribed the memorandum (if their addresses are known to the registrar).
+(2) If there is no officer of the company whose name and address are known to the registrar, the [communication] or notice may be sent to each of the persons who subscribed the memorandum (if their addresses

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.